siegerts/xiegerts.com/content/post/dossi-is-now-open-source.md

 The API is hosted on Vercel and the extension is hosted on the Chrome Web Store and Firefox Add-ons.
 The extension submission process differs between the Chrome Web Store and Firefox Add-ons.

-For the extension, I haven't automated the end to end testing and deployment process.
+For the extension, I haven't automated the end-to-end testing and deployment process.
 I like to spot the builds and versioning before uploading the artifacts to the web stores.

 The web app and API are integrated with the GitHub repos and automatically deploy on push to the main branch.